PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Details of the Evaluation

 \paragraph{Preference Collection.} At the beginning of the study, each participant was shown four movie synopses, manually selected from the PerMPST dataset to ensure genre diversity.
 These four synopses were identical across all participants.
 For each summary, participants were asked to rate their preference on a 10-point Likert scale (1 = dislike, 10 = like) and provide review comments.
 The resulting set of four $(synopsis, score, comment)$ tuples was used as the user's interaction history $H_u$.

-\paragraph{Story Generation.} Given each $H_u$ and a set of four predefined premises $c$, we generated stories using three methods: Prompt-Persona (PP), Self-Refine (SR), and our proposed full-configuration method, EPER.
-For each of the four premises, one story was generated by each method, resulting in $3 \times 4 = 12$ stories per participant.
-The three stories for each premise were randomly shuffled before being presented.
+\paragraph{Story Generation.} For each participant, we used four predefined premises \(c_1,\dots,c_4\), which were identical across all participants.
+Given the participant's interaction history \(H_u\), one story was generated for each premise using three different methods—Prompt\textendash Persona (PP), Self\textendash Refine (SR), and our proposed method EPER—resulting in \(3 \times 4 = 12\) stories per participant.
+Before presentation, the three stories associated with each premise were randomly shuffled.

 \paragraph{Story Evaluation.} Participants rated each story on a 10-point scale (1 = dislike, 10 = like).
 In cases where multiple stories received the same score, participants were asked to assign a ranking (1 to 3) to indicate relative preference.
 This process was repeated for all four premises.